 Original Sacramental Registers from closed parishes are kept with care in the Diocesan Archives & Records Management Office.
 Information from sacraments celebrated and recorded more than eighty-five (85) years ago is available upon request without discrimination.
 A register falling within this time frame is accessible to the public if it is digitized, microfilmed, or a preservation copy.
-Click here for a listing of Registers Available to the Public.
+We currently have a selection of sacramental registers that have been digitized and are fully available to the public to view from our Reading Room.
+A full list of these registers will be available soon.
 Original Sacramental Registers are not open for public examination in order to protect the original books from wear and ensure the privacy of records that are less than eighty-five (85) years old.
 Research in original books must be conducted by authorized Diocesan personnel.

 For requests for sacramental information performed within the last 85 years, please complete a Sacramental Information Request Form and include a copy of a current id, the administrative fee, and any official records linking yourself with the individual whose sacramental information you are requesting (for example birth certificates, death certificates, school records, marriage licenses, etc.).

 Because of the way the sacraments are recorded, we search for information by individual and sacrament.
 We are happy to provide this information upon request; however, we do not perform family tree or full genealogical line research.

 The School Records Collection holds student transcripts, yearbooks, photographs, and other school administrative records which can provide useful clues while tracing family history from closed schools.